How Iran’s missile strike on Israel appears to have hit some targets

 Despite the attempt to control escalation, Israel is likely to respond with force, says Tom Karako, director of the Missile Defense Project at the Center for Strategic and International Studies.
 Following the April attack, Israel knocked out an air defense radar near Iran’s nuclear facilities in Natanz, he points out.
 That limited attack was designed to send a message: “The Israelis can penetrate Iranian airspace, they’ve demonstrated that time and time again,” he says.
 “They can bring the hurt to Iran.”

-Israel’s military spokesperson Peter Lerner suggested that it would only be a matter of time before the nation struck back directly against Iran.
+Lerner, Israel’s military spokesperson, suggested that it would only be a matter of time before the nation struck back directly against Iran.
 “One ballistic missile is an unacceptable reality for any sovereign state,” he told reporters.
 “One hundred and eighty means there will be consequences.”

 Copyright 2024 NPR